Build Skills for Echo Show and Echo Spot

 Skill developers can take advantage of the following features for display and navigation.

-Echo Show supports screen displays with the following graphical features.
+Echo Show and Echo Spot support screen displays with the following graphical features.

 List templates - display content as horizontal or vertical lists with predefined formats